Stroke Care Management: Motivation and Engagement

-Collectively study findings provide evidence that music engages and facilitates a wide range of cognitive functions.
-There is indication that listening to music during neural recovery enhances focused attention and verbal memory.
+Collectively, study findings provide evidence that music engages and facilitates a wide range of cognitive functions.
+There is an indication that listening to music during neural recovery enhances focused attention and verbal memory.
 Results were better when music most relevant to the individual was utilised for at least 60 minutes per day.

 Enhancing perception, attention, comprehension, learning, remembering, problem-solving and reasoning are the goals of cognitive stimulation.
 Providing opportunities for social interactions with others including family, friends and pets (and incorporating them in their rehabilitation plan) will stimulate cognitive processes.

 Acknowledging the patient as a unique individual who is an expert on themselves underpins person-centredness.
 Providing choices through the provision of information and education may enable them to become more engaged and confident in decision-making processes.